dragthor/dragthor.github.com/_posts/2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown

 meta: soft-skills
 published: true
 ---
 Want to improve your writing skills?
 How about some professional [soft skills](https://en.wikipedia.org/wiki/Soft_skills) development?
 One place to start is the [Simple Programmer](http://simpleprogrammer.com) by creator John Sonmez.
 At first glance his [YouTube](https://www.youtube.com/user/jsonmez) thumbnails might look a little cheesy.
 But let me assure you that he and his content are not.
 He's a character for sure.
-And he delivers content with personality.
+And he delivers good content with personality.

 His free [email course](http://devcareerboost.com/blog-course/) helps to get you moving, motivated, and **doing** by jump starting your professional software developer career with a blog.
 He takes you step by step and provides seemingly simple action items (register a domain name, think of a topic, write something, etc).
 John even asks you to send him a progress email (or two) along the way - and he actually replies.
 I am pretty sure it's not a robot.